tezedge/tezos-dissector/README.md

 The debug version of wireshark is in `target/out/` directory, its sources are in `wireshark/` directory.

-Log: `target/log.txt`
+In order to make debug version capture traffic should run `setcap` on executable `target/out/bin/dumpcap`.
+See `setcap.sh` script for details.

+Log is in `target/log.txt`.

 ## Test

 Directory `tests/` contains some shell scripts that do tests.
-They should run from the root of the workspace, `./tests/basic_connection_message.sh`.
+They should run from the root directory of the workspace, `./tests/basic_connection_message.sh`.